ironhack-labs/lab-css-flexbox-slack/README.md

 ### Iteration 1 | Mobile Screens (width < 768px)

-Mobile first right? :wink:
+Mobile first, right? :wink:

 We will start by focusing on the styles for mobile screens first! :iphone: Oh!
 Remember to use **Flexbox** to create the layout and display the content in rows or columns from the start.
-You'll be working on adapting the layout to different screen sizes in the following iterations, so it's essential that you start using Flexbox from start to end!
+You'll be working on adapting the layout to different screen sizes in the following iterations, so it's essential that you start using Flexbox from beginning to end!